MicrosoftDocs/entra-docs/docs/identity/app-provisioning/on-premises-scim-provisioning.md

  13. Select **Confirm** to confirm the setting.
 Once installation is successful, you can select **Exit**, and also close the Provisioning Agent Package installer.

-## Configure the connection via the provisoning agent
+## Configure the connection via the provisioning agent

  1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Application Administrator](~/identity/role-based-access-control/permissions-reference.md#application-administrator).
  2. Browse to **Identity** > **Applications** > **Enterprise applications**.